Tourist Attractions

 573.754.4132

 Named after the famous senator who co-authored the 13th amendment, the John B. Henderson Riverview Park has arguably one of the best views along all the Mississippi River.
+Eagle watch using the new viewing station.
 See for nearly 20 miles across the river into Illinois, watch riverboats and barges travel up and down the river, or get an amazing view of the Brand New Champ Clark Bridge (Photos coming soon) or Railroad bridge.
 Not only is this an amazing location but one that is a favorite for weddings.

 Hours